derickayala25/azure-network-protocols/README.md

 1. Go to the Azure portal on your actual computer, click on the Linux virtual machine's name and copy the Private IP address.
 In this case it's <em>10.0.0.5</em>
 2. Open PowerShell on your Windows VM and type, for this example, <em>ping 10.0.0.5</em>.
 Note that the Linux VM has to be running, but you don't have to have remoted into it.
-3. Observe the ping data in Powershell as well as the isolated icmp traffic in Wireshark
+3. Observe the ping data in Powershell as well as the isolated ICMP traffic in Wireshark

 <p>
 <img src="https://github.com/user-attachments/assets/990abae6-b856-4a18-ad83-93814eca7c1d" height="80%" width="80%" alt="Create VM's"/>